krngrvr09/Groovy-Lights/README.md

 Sono-Luminiscence
 ==================

-Make you Linux box dance to the beats of your music.
+Make your Linux box dance to the beats of your music.

 This hack has been made by tweaking the PulseAudio Volume Control to interact with the brightness file sitting in ``/sys/class/backlight/acpi_video0``.